-This is the time to revise and focus academically as well as prepare for the test day by going through information on venue, stationery required and the test’s policies.
+This is the time to revise and focus academically as well as prepare for the test day by going through information on the venue, stationery required, and the test’s policies.
 Let us go over the dos and the don’ts that matter:

 - Revise Math formulae.
 A good revision helps in bettering your PSAT scores

 - Do a few sample tests each day.
 If you have not been tutored, check websites like eTutorWorld that have free test papers simulating the test.
 If required take help from a live online tutor to review concepts and PSAT format.
 This is important as the mind is more relaxed and thinks faster if it has been well trained over the expected patterns